WorldFishCenter/rappseq/README.md

 - Saves the submitted sequence file in the Google cloud storage bucket
 - Finds matches for each classifier requested
   - If the matching has already been done in this file, retrieves previous results from the Google firestore request database
+  - Otherwise:
+    - Extracts the kmers from the sequence file
-  - Otherwise, it looks matches in the corresponding kmer database for the classifier
+    - Looks for matches in the corresponding kmer database for the classifier
 - Stores the matching results in the Google firestore request database
 - Returns the request ID as a json payload